• Skip to main content

 Make the Smoked Peach Cobbler Dough

-1 Cup Flour, 1 Tbsp Sugar, 1/2 tsp Salt, 1/2 Tbsp Baking Powder
+1 Cup Flour, 1 tablespoon Sugar, ½ teaspoon Salt, ½ tablespoon Baking Powder

 smoked peach cobbler dough dry ingredients

-3 Tbsp Firm Butter
+3 tablespoon Firm Butter

 cutting butter into smoked peach cobbler pastry dough